Why do my headphones sound muffled? How to fix?

 Let’s get right into it.

-You can still wear your headphones in mildly cold weather.
+You can still wear your headphones or headphone in mildly cold weather.
 They can withstand cold weather damage for some time; it’s better for most electronic devices like headphones to operate in cold weather than in a hot temperature range like in a sauna or steam room because heat and electronic devices don’t go well together.

 However, it should be noted that extremely low temperatures will eventually damage your headphones, especially if they are exposed to that cold weather for a prolonged period.